Glossary · Federal procurement

 Four-filter framework.

-The reading frame US procurement applies to foreign vendors.
-Category, past performance, peer set, risk architecture.
+The evaluation frame US procurement applies to foreign vendors.
+Category, past performance, peer set, risk answers.

 Pillar